kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 And the end of the day, you need to ship product.
 Depending on what it takes to do that, a library or framework may be a means to that end.
 <h2>The complaints about performance</h2>
-The performance concerns surrounding libs and frameworks are valid and matter as we become more dependant on mobile.
-And yes, it makes sense to make your web app as fast as possible.
+There are valid JavaScript performance issues that matter more and more as our dependency on mobile rises.
+But the JS community has been attacking this issue for many years prior and will continue to do so.

-But lots of non-hacky best practices have been created to deal with this.
+Lots of non-hacky best practices have been created to deal with performance, with code-splitting being the most popular.
+Code-splitting is the practice of allowing a given page in app to download on the JS it needs instead of the JS for the entire app.

+Ironically, component-based libraries and frameworks

 Google's Addy Osmani has written <a href="https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4">a pretty definitive article on JS performance</a>...give it a read.

 And in dealing with these issues, Kevin addressed it in the same way that many others have already addressed it. <strong>When looking to speed up your site, focus on the images first</strong>.